Symptoms, Testing and Treatment

 STI testing can be done at STI specific clinics (like at an Options for Sexual Health clinic, youth clinics, HIM, or other sexual health clinics) or general clinics, like a doctor’s office or walk-in clinic.
 These clinics will provide confidential testing, diagnosis, and options for treatment (which are usually free in BC).

 - You can find an Options for Sexual Health Clinic using our Clinic finder (insert link)

-- The BC center for Disease Controls website – Smart Sex Resource also has a clinic finder that lists STI clinics in BC
+- The BC Centre for Disease Control’s website Smart Sex Resource also has a clinic finder that lists STI clinics in BC

 What kind of tests are there?

-- There is not one test that will cover all STIs so you may have to give blood, urine, or have a swab taken from your mouth, genitals or other areas.
+- There is no one test that will cover all STIs so you may have to give blood, urine, or have a swab taken from your mouth, genitals, or other areas.

 - It’s important to share information about the types of sex you are having so that your health care provider can test the sites that may be at risk for STIs.

-- For more information on, or to see which test would be used for a specific STI, and which tests you can request when you get you test , visit Smart Sex Resource.
+- For more information on, or to see which test would be used for a specific STI, and which tests you can request when you get your test, visit Smart Sex Resource.

 Some STIs are considered a reportable disease which means that it is reported to the public health authorities.
 This helps public health officials to accurately determine trends, detect unusual occurrences, and monitor the effectiveness of public health interventions.
 Reporting requirements are mandated by provincial legislation and the list of reportable diseases differs by province/territory.